Chemotherapy for breast cancer

 Chemotherapy is a treatment using drugs to kill cancer cells.
 Chemotherapy for breast cancer may be given:

-- Before surgery or radiotherapy to shrink the cancer this can mean having less surgery, and you might be able to have just the tumour removed (a lumpectomy) instead of the whole breast (mastectomy)and reduce the risk of it coming back.
+- Before surgery or radiotherapy to shrink the cancer.
+This can mean having less surgery, and you might be able to have just the tumour removed (a lumpectomy) instead of the whole breast (mastectomy.
+Chemotherapy also reduces the risk of the cancer coming back.

 - After surgery to reduce the risk of it coming back if the lymph nodes under your arm contained breast cancer cells.